chatatechnologies/autoql/README.md

 If this value is false, the query will bypass the "safetynet" endpoint and be sent straight to the "query" endpoint.

-**enableDrilldowns**: A new query will be sent when clicking on a table or chart element to "drill down" into the data.
+**disableDrilldowns**: A new query will be sent when clicking on a table or chart element to "drill down" into the data.
 A new message will be sent to the user with more detailed data related to that clicked element.
 If this is false, nothing will happen when a table or chart element is clicked.

 **demo**: If this value is true, the widget will use chata's demo Plumbing Co. as a data source.